patrick-merchant/blackjack-task/README.md

 When my score is evaluated
 Then my score is 21

-## Possible Extensions:

-Display the player’s cards (text or graphics)
-Invite player input
-Allow for multiple players
-Allow for multiple hands
-Allow for rule variations

 # Solution:

 ## Design decisions:

+Setup:

 - Start with a react app to allow possible extension to playable/interactive.
 - Use jest with react-testing-library to write unit tests for each scenario.
 - Follow TDD practices to ensure passing tests.
 - Set up deck using reusable lib and utils functions.
 - Use typescript to maintain type-safety as project grows.
-- Use styled-components for reusable, readable styling.
+- Use plain css for basic, fast and readable styling.
 - Start basic and extend - MVP as follows:
   - Set up a shuffled deck.
     - Do this with reusable functions to aid testing and DRY code.